Uploaded image for project: 'JDK'

 Summary

-Update the HTTP Client API to support the HTTP/3 protocol.
-This will allow applications and libraries to interact with HTTP/3 servers and get the benefits of HTTP/3 with minimal code changes.
+Update the HTTP Client API to support the HTTP/3 protocol, so that libraries and applications can interact with HTTP/3 servers with minimal code change.

 Goals